Logo

 Except where indicated otherwise, this project is licensed under GPLv3.

-If you use this project as part of your academic studies, please kindly cite the below article:
+If you use this project as part of academic work, please cite:

 @article{kollnig2022_app,